facebookresearch/ParlAI/docs/source/seq2seq_tutorial.rst

         _max_score, idx = scores.max(1)
         return idx, scores

-For other utility functions like loading from file, check out the source code at parlai/agents/seq2seq!
+For other utility functions like loading from file, or to see any new features that we may have added to the model such as attention over the input or ranking candidates, check out the source code at parlai/agents/seq2seq.